micahtyong/documents/rlcprivacypolicy.md

 **Privacy Policy**

-built the Rescuing Leftover Cuisine app as a free app.
+Rescuing Leftover Cuisine app was build by [Cal Blueprint](https://calblueprint.org/) as a free app.
 This service is provided by at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.